Africanah Girl: 10 reasons to date or marry a Dutch man

 Queens have held reign in the House of Orange for what seems like forever, well from 1890 to 2013 to be precise, so I find Dutch guys in some zany way quite respectful of womenfolk.
 A Dutch guy is likely not to be domineering, but surprise surprise, won’t mind if you are.
 He won’t mind you barking out orders or getting you a cup of tea.
 You would, however, steer clear of sado-masochistic ones that beg to be tied up and whipped (unless you are game), because they are out there.
 Raise your voice at an African man and it may be the beginning of a fight or the end of the relationship, otherwise he will let it be known that you’re a crazy dictator trying to rule over him.

 I’ve had people in the Netherlands who I would consider high up – that boss in a foundation, the medical specialist, the brainy professor or even the pastor – address me like they were my equal, eyeball to eyeball; and I find myself thinking that back home in Kenya, unless he’s a relative or close friend, people with similar qualifications prefer to float on celestial clouds at a high unreachable pedestal, with some assistants scurrying around to transmit messages to us 'earthly mortals'.
 In my country, your protests would likely be met with a booming rebuttal, "Haiyaaa, si there’s a chain of command!"

-5) They are not finicky over food
+5. Dutch men are not finicky over food

 Ask a Dutch guy over for lunch and he will be perfectly fine with slices of bread served with cheese and ham followed by a cup of coffee.
 Otherwise, you both can pop out for some street food, bitterballen or some patat slathered in mayonnaise.
 Ask an African guy over for lunch and you’ll be sweating in the kitchen for more than an hour to deliver a very hot meal, preferably rice or chapati with a meaty stew.